2017 December 3 to 12 – Call for Availability

 Our tour starts with dinner at our lakeshore resort near Arusha on Day 1 of the tour, so we recommend that you plan to arrive by mid-afternoon.
 If you would like to arrive a day or two early, let us know and we can extend your hotel stay and give you time to recover from jet lag.

 If you’ve always wanted to take an amazing safari, here’s your chance.
 Our Tanzania Safari shows you much of this country’s unique variety.
 To fully enjoy the trip you should be comfortable sleeping in remote lodges and luxury tents, and be able to walk on uneven surfaces.

-On this tour, we stay in some of the finest lodges in Tanzania.
-They are large enough to accommodate our groups, yet small enough to keep our game drives an intimate experience.
+On this tour, we stay in some of the finest lodges and tented camps in Tanzania.
+Each is large enough to accommodate our groups, yet small enough to keep our game drives an intimate experience.
 Our lodges and tented camp are designed to fit into their surroundings, providing a rustic sense of being in the bush, while relaxing in a very comfortable room.
-All of our accommodations offer private bathrooms.
+All our accommodations offer private bathrooms.
 They provide Wi-Fi, but it may be slow and not always reliable, and it may only be available in the reception area.

 Our safari partners off an exhilarating balloon safari over the Serengeti that offers an unmatched panoramic view of the plains and the wildlife below.
 You will start around dawn, then have an hour of uninterrupted views of wildlife from the air – the best way to see the migration and the incessant movement of animals in the Serengeti.
 Upon landing, enjoy an exclusive champagne brunch in the middle of the plains.
 Zebra and wildebeest may be your dining guests, and Africa’s colorful birds may vie for a crumb of your bread.